Zettlr/zettlr-docs/docs/en/core/search.md

 * **Exact-Match operator:** Enclose your query in quotation marks (e.g.,`"Boat Ship"`) to search your files for that exact phrase.
 * **NOT operator:** Type `!Boat` to search only for files _not_ containing that term.
 Works with exact matches as well: `!"Boat Ship"` would exclude all files containing the exact phrase "Boat Ship".

+!!! warning

-> **Attention**: While the `AND`, `OR`, and `Exact-Match` operators work by assigning weights (a file that fulfills all search criteria will be considered very relevant, while files which do not match all search terms have a blue or gray relevancy indicator), the `NOT` operator definitely excludes files.
+    While the `AND`, `OR`, and `Exact-Match` operators work by assigning weights (a file that fulfills all search criteria will be considered very relevant, while files which do not match all search terms have a blue or gray relevancy indicator), the `NOT` operator definitely excludes files.
 So while a search for `boat ship` would also include files containing only one of the two terms (albeit with a much lower weight), a search for `!boat ship` will definitely exclude all files containing the word boat.

 Of course, you can chain all of these operators.
 So you could search for `"Boat Ship" | vessel captain` to display only files that either contain the exact phrase "Boat Ship" or the word "vessel", and which also include the word "captain".